Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 - Thinking Mode: Enhanced reasoning for complex problem-solving

-- Web Search Integration: Built-in web browsing capabilities
+- Web Search: Built-in web browsing capabilities

-- Tool Calling: Robust function calling for external APIs and automation
+- Tool Calling: Robust function calling for external APIs

 - Multilingual Support: Strong cross-linguistic capabilities